yehorovye/lrutils/README.md

 less retarded utils, a coreutils replacement for less retarded people.

+# features

+* cross-platform.
+* minimal.
+* faster than coreutils LOL.
+* free as in freedom.

 # usage

 change and run `build.sh` and start using them.